triggermesh/docs/docs/get-started/quickstart.md

 **:material-numeric-1-box: Design a transformation**

-Using TriggerMesh's Bumbleebee transformation component, we can easily modify an event as it passes through the Broker.
+Using TriggerMesh's Bumbleebee transformation component, we can easily modify an event as it passes through the TriggerMesh.

 Create a file called `transform.yaml` with the following contents (Alternatively, you can skip the file and enter the transformation inline in `tmctl` later):